Analyzers

 Parses: powershell_consolehost_history table

-Purpose: Analyze PowerShell command history for hacker tools and suspicious commands
+Purpose: Analyze PowerShell command history for hacker tools, RMM software and suspicious commands

 Prefetch Analyzer